 The white marble Gothic facade of the cathedral in Milan makes it one of the most recognizable church exteriors in the world.
-The richly decorated interior is the largest Gothic church in the world but the opportunity to walk on the roof of the nave really makes visiting this famous cathedral particularly special.
-Admission is charged with skip-the-line time-slot online reservations tickets available to see the church inside, to go up to the roof terraces by stairs or elevator, or a combination ticket to see all sights.
+The richly decorated interior is the largest Gothic church in the world but the opportunity to walk on the terraces and roof of the nave really makes visiting this famous cathedral particularly special.
+Admission is charged with skip-the-line time-slot reservation tickets essential to see the church inside, to go up to the roof terraces by stairs or elevator, or a combination ticket to see all the sights.
+Guided tours are also a good skip-the-line option to enter the Duomo without delays.

-The magnificent exterior of Milan Cathedral (Duomo di Milano, or locally Domm de Milan) with more than 2000 sculptures may be enjoyed for free but everything else at the Duomo is charged for.
-Information inside the church and on the roof is virtually non-existing making it sensible to either book a guided tour, an audioguide, or take a good guidebook.
+The magnificent exterior of Milan Cathedral (Duomo di Milano, or locally Domm de Milan) with more than 2000 sculptures may be enjoyed for free, but everything else at the Duomo is charged for.
+Information inside the church and on the roof is virtually non-existent, making it sensible to either book a guided tour, an audioguide, or take a good guidebook.

-Buying tickets online in advance is very much encouraged but a limited number of tickets are still sold onsite if time slots are available — card payments are preferred but cash is still possible.
+Buying tickets online in advance is very much encouraged, but a limited number of Duomo di Milano tickets are still sold onsite if time slots are available.
+Card payments are preferred, but cash is still possible when buying cathedral tickets in person in Milan.
 The ticket office is on the south side of the church (info point) or inside the Duomo Museum.

 Buying Tickets for Individual Travelers to Milan Cathedral

-- Culture Pass — the interior of the church, the archaeological area, and the Duomo Museum.
+- Culture Pass — the interior of the church, the archaeological area, St Charles Crypt, and the Duomo Museum.

-- Duomo and Terraces by Stairs — access to the roof terraces by stairs, the interior of the church, and the Duomo Museum.
+- Duomo and Terraces by Stairs — access to the rooftop terraces by stairs, the interior of the church, and the Duomo Museum.

-- Duomo Pass Lift — access to the roof terraces by elevator (usually stairs going down), the interior of the church, the archaeological area, and the Duomo Museum (Book a Guided Tour).
-A Fast Track Pass has shorter queues and direct admission into the church afterward.
+- Duomo Pass Lift — access to the roof terraces by elevator (usually stairs going down), the interior of the church, the archaeological area, and the Duomo Museum.
+A Fast Track Pass has shorter queues and direct admission into the church afterward but sometimes a guided tour offering similar benefits is cheaper.

-Tickets giving access to the roof terraces but not the interior of the Duomo:
+Tickets giving access to the rooftop terraces but not the interior of the Duomo or Museum:

-- Roof Terraces — Access on foot — visit the roof only via stairs and no admission to the church.
+- Rooftop Terraces (Stairs) — Access on foot — visit the roof only via stairs (250) and no admission to the church.

-- Roof Terraces — Access by lift — visit the roof only by elevator (but usually descending via stairs) and no admission to the church.
+- Rooftop Terraces (Lift) — Access by lift — visit the roof only by elevator (but usually descending via stairs) and no admission to the church.

 Other Duomo Combination Tickets:

-- Duomo+Ambrosiana — access to the rooftop by stairs, the interior of the church, the archaeological area, the Duomo Museum, as well as the Pinacoteca Ambrosiana and St Sepolcro Crypt.
+- Duomo+Ambrosiana — access to the rooftop by stairs, the interior of the church, the archaeological area, the Duomo Museum, as well as the Pinacoteca Ambrosiana and St Sepolcro Crypt (not always included).

-A variety of tours are also available for the church only, the church and terraces, private tours, and in combination with other sights including Da Vinci’s Last Supper and La Scala.
+A variety of tours are also available for the church only, the church and terraces, private tours, and in combination with other sights, including Da Vinci’s Last Supper and La Scala Theater.

 Milan Cathedral Exterior

-Construction of the current cathedral in Milan started in 1386 and dragged on until 1965, although the church was of course already in use long before that — it was formally consecrated in 1572.
-The magnificent facade was only completed in 1810 — still several decades before a similar feat was accomplished in Florence.
+Construction of the current cathedral in Milan started in 1386 and dragged on until 1965, although the church was of course already in use much earlier.
+The Duomo di Milano was formally consecrated in 1572.
+The magnificent facade was only completed in 1810 — still, several decades before a similar feat was accomplished in Florence.

 → See Buy Tickets for Rooftop Visits of Milan Cathedral for more details.